Webinars & Trainings

 - Jonathan Fanburg, MD, MPH, Director, Division of Adolescent and Young Adult Medicine, Maine Medical Center, Maine Medical Partners

 - Joanna D. Brown, MD, MPH, Clinical Associate Professor of Family Medicine, Brown Medical School; Medical Director, WellOne Primary Medical and Dental Care

 - Maria Veronica Svetaz, MD, MPH, FSAHM, FAAFP, MOM, Medical Director, Aqui Para Ti/Here For You; Medical Director, Between Us

 Adolescent Brain Development and Social Development: Transitioning Successfully into Adult Health Care

 This webinar took place on Wednesday, March 13, 2019.
 Access the recording today.

 Adolescence is a time of enormous transition as youth and young adults navigate their way towards adulthood.
 This webinar will focus on understanding adolescent development and how supportive adults have the power to influence how young people transition into adult health care (from receiving pediatric care to receiving adult care), starting in early adolescence into young adulthood.
-This webinar is intended for education professionals, social services organizations, and all adults who have supportive relationships with young people.
+The intended audience is education professionals, social services organizations, and all adults who have supportive relationships with young people.